hamogu/doc/source/examples/marxcat/marxcat.rst

 in :ref:`sect-sourcemodels`.
 Most of these sources are simple geometric shapes like a point or a disk.
 The :ref:`sect-imagesource` allows the user to specify an itensity image as input to define a complicated morphology on the sky, but the spectrum is the same in every position.

 If spectrum *and* intensity change with position, the user can write his/her own C-code to generate the photons as described in :ref:`sect-usersource`.
-Some of those codes are available for download, see :ref:`sect-imagesource` for links.
+Some of those codes are available for download, see :ref:`sect-sourcemodels` for links.

-However, in most cases it is easier to run |marx| several times and use the :marxtool:`marxcat` to combine the simulations.
+However, in most cases it is easier to run |marx| several times and use :marxtool:`marxcat` to combine the simulations.

 In this example we want to simulate a binary star, where both components are separated by only a few arcseconds.
 In the center of the field-of-view that is enough to separate the images of component A and B, but what happens when we insert a grating?
 Will the dispersed spectra overlap, or can they be separated in the data?